vanillasource/jaywire/README.md

  * Small.
  * Easy to use.

+JayWire is <20Kb, and integrates out-of-the-box with: Spark, Servlets, Wicket.
+(See below)

 Note, that JayWire requires Java 8 or higher.
 This is necessary for usability reasons.

 ## Quickstart